 Over the past two decades, the campus community has explored how this mission serves the educational mission of the University.
-As a result, the mission has matured and been woven into the fabric of campus life, from inclusion in General Education, to Community and Service Learning (CASL) courses, to the opportunity for student to graduate "with distinction in public affairs," to sponsoring major community events, to participation in volunteer service, to a common reader for entering freshmen, to updates and guest essays in the alumni magazine, and more.
+As a result, the mission has matured and been woven into the fabric of campus life, from inclusion in General Education, to Citizenship and Service Learning (CASL) courses, to the opportunity for student to graduate "with distinction in public affairs," to sponsoring major community events, to participation in volunteer service, to a common reader for entering freshmen, to updates and guest essays in the alumni magazine, and more.
 The goal is to always relate the mission to the region, the state of Missouri, the nation and the world.

-In 2014, the University's three-fold understanding of public affairs entails a campus-wide commitment to foster expertise and responsibility in ethical leadership, cultural competence and community engagement.
+In 2014, the University's three-fold understanding of public affairs entailed a campus-wide commitment to foster expertise and responsibility in ethical leadership, cultural competence, and community engagement.

-- Ethical Leadership is demonstrated as students apply what is learned in the classroom to solve problems and bring about positive changes.
-Faculty and staff take seriously their responsibility to act as role models for ethical leadership - Cultural Competence is encouraged through interactions with international students on campus and through Study Away programs, as well as opportunities to study foreign languages, histories, and religions, all of which facilitate the acquisition of cultural knowledge and prepare students to be competitive and successful citizens in the world.
-There also are dozens of special events during the year that highlight various cultures from around the world, all with significant student involvement - Community Engagement encourages the development of leadership skills and the broadening of perspectives through projects, research, and critical thinking.
-Service learning and volunteerism also support this pillar of the mission
+• Ethical Leadership is demonstrated as students apply what is learned in the classroom to solve problems and bring about positive changes.
+Faculty and staff take seriously their responsibility to act as role models for ethical leadership.

+- Cultural Competence is encouraged through interactions with international students on campus and through Study Away programs, as well as opportunities to study foreign languages, histories, and religions, all of which facilitate the acquisition of cultural knowledge and prepare students to be competitive and successful citizens in the world.
+There also are dozens of special events during the year that highlight various cultures from around the world, all with significant student involvement. - Community Engagement encourages the development of leadership skills and the broadening of perspectives through projects, research, and critical thinking.
+Service learning and volunteerism also support this pillar of the mission.

 To further enhance the public affairs mission, beginning in 2013-14 Missouri State identified annual "signature events" for the public affairs mission.
-Related, Missouri State established the Missouri Public Affairs Hall of Fame, which had its inaugural induction in April of 2014.
-The public affairs signature events include: the New Student Convocation, the Public Affairs Week, the Community Engagement Project, the Public Affairs Convocation, the Statewide
+These events have developed over time as the mission has continued to mature.
+The seven public affairs signature events include: